Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Illness and misadventure

-Apply principal-reported AARA before contacting the QCAA.
+Apply principal-reported AARA (extensions and/or comparable assessments) before contacting the QCAA.

-See Section 9.7: Confirmation (Units 3 and 4).
+See Section 9.6: Confirmation (Units 3 and 4).

-6.4.4 Possible AARA
+6.4.4 Examples of AARA

 Examples of possible principal-reported and QCAA-approved AARA